-Gay, bisexual and other men who have sex with men (GBMSM) and transgender populations account for most new HIV/STI infections in the United States.
-Dr. Bauermeister uses interdisciplinary strategies to develop behavioral and biomedical HIV prevention and care interventions for sexual and gender minorities.
+Young sexual, gender and racial/ethnic minority populations account for most new HIV/STI infections in the United States.
+Dr. Bauermeister uses interdisciplinary strategies to advance research and intervention methods aimed at decreasing sexuality-related disparities and improving health equity for young sexual and gender minority (SGM) populations.

 - PhD, University of Michigan, 2006

 Dr. Bauermeister’s interdisciplinary research relies on mHealth strategies and biomedical technologies to strengthen HIV prevention and care service delivery and optimize the health and well-being of racial/ethnic and sexual minority adolescents and young adults.
 He has pioneered the integration of community-based, action-oriented strategies and tailoring technologies to improve the reach and impact of mHealth applications for adolescents and young adults.
 Currently, Dr. Bauermeister is PI of several intervention projects seeking to improve the HIV prevention and care continuum by addressing HIV-related health-seeking behaviors, sexual behaviors, alcohol and other drug use, and psychological well-being.

 NURS 824-301: Health Equity: Conceptual, Linguistic, Methodological, and Ethical Issues